SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 - Enhancing the design and workflow of app in coming checkpoints

-Rosie Xu

-- Completed the following tasks
+Rosie Xu completed the following tasks

     - 2 research papers and reflections
     - Competitive landscape: existing systems/tools and their shortcomings